Rishabh97/lottery-master/README.md

-# Scope of Improvemenets :
+# Scope of Improvements :

 1. All the constant values can be moved to a constant file .
 2. The configurable properties should be moved to a property management system so that we do not have to send a new release just to change some config properties .